3ofcoins/jetpack/README.md

 #### Running the Metadata Service

 To start the metadata service as a daemon, run `jetpack mds`.
+The metadata service will be started automatically if needed.

 You can also start the service in foreground logging to standard output, but you're going to need to use `sudo` or `su` to run it: